By Amanda Morin

 Jan 03, 2014

-5 Ways Kids Use Working Memory to Learn
+5 Ways Kids Use Strategizing Skills to Learn

-Executive Functioning Issues: What You’re Seeing in Your Middle-Schooler
+Executive Functioning Issues: What You’re Seeing in Your Grade-Schooler

 We can't offer specific advice, but it sounds like you're on a good track by having more testing in place.
 In terms of medications, you may want to take a look at this section, which has several resources about medications and how they work.
 If you're concerned about a how a medication is working, it's best to talk to your child's doctor.
 Write down what you're seeing and discuss those observations to help make a decision.